Arkadiy-Garber/MagicLamp/README.md

 #### if you already ran LithoGenie once, but want to re-do the heatmap file with a different category, use the --skip flag
     MagicLamp.py LithoGenie -bin_dir genomes/ -bin_ext fna -out lithogenie_output --cat iron --skip

-#### if you already ran LithoGenie once, but want to re-do the heatmap file with a different category, use the --skip flag
+#### you can also include prediction of signal peptides and transmembrane domains with [Phobius](https://phobius.sbc.su.se/), using the --phobius flag
     MagicLamp.py LithoGenie -bin_dir genomes/ -bin_ext fna -out lithogenie_output --cat iron --skip

 #### full list of LithoGenie categories (default action of the program is to create a broad-category heatmap)